-“When fearful or anxiety-producing thoughts come up in meditation, you have a choice: you can chase after them, or you can try something new.
+“When fearful or anxiety-producing thoughts come up in meditation, you have a choice: you can chase after them or try something new.

 You can try to let go of the stories you tell yourself and be with the emotion underneath.”

 There’s a traditional analogy in Buddhism: a man is walking in the forest when he is shot with an arrow out of nowhere.